-The Americas Award is an initiative of CIFAL Atlanta and the United Nations Institute for Training and Research (UNITAR) to honor remarkable government officials from countries in the Western Hemisphere who have successfully implemented programs and best practices towards the promotion of socio-economic development and the achievement of the eight United Nations Millenium Development Goals (MDGs).
+The Americas Award is an initiative of CIFAL Atlanta and the United Nations Institute for Training and Research (UNITAR) to honor remarkable persons doing significant work in the Americas, particularly those who have successfully implemented programs and best practices towards the promotion of socio-economic development and the achievement of the eight United Nations Millenium Development Goals (MDGs).

 - Eradicate extreme poverty and hunger

 - Achieve universal primary education